oobecomau/desktop.gov.au/docs/blueprint/client-devices.md

 Windows Search is text-based and is built into the local operating system.

-Windows Search and Cortana Design Decisions for all agencies and implementation types.
+Windows Search and Cortana Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---